Inside Mr. Big’s Songbook: The Stories Behind the Songs (feat. Billy Sheehan of Mr. Big)

 Don’t miss this episode packed with rock history, behind-the-scenes stories, and musical insights from one of rock’s most respected bass players.

-🎙️ Subscribe now on Apple PodcastsSpotify, or your favorite podcast platform—and don’t forget to leave a 5-star review to help more rock fans find the show!
+🎙️ Subscribe now on Apple PodcastsSpotify, or your favorite podcast platform—and don’t forget to leave a 5-star review to help more music fans find the show!
+Then, scroll down to hear all of the songs discussed in this episode. 👇

 Leave a comment